S2E/s2e-old/docs/Howtos/Concolic.rst

 then thoroughly explore.
 More practical details are provided in the next sections of this tutorial.

-Concolic execution allows the program under test to *always* run to completion (without getting stuck in the middle) while exploring additional paths along the main concrete path.
+Concolic execution allows the program under analysis to run to completion (without getting stuck in the middle) while exploring additional paths along the main concrete path.
 On each branch that depends on a symbolic value, the engine follows in priority the one that would have been followed had the program been executed with concrete values.
 When the first path